 Tuesday, April 18, the evening before his death

-• Hernandez spoke with Shayanna Jenkins-Hernandez, his fiancee and the mother of his child, by telephone that evening, according to Ronald Sullivan, one of his attorneys.
-Telephone hours ended at about 8 p.m., Sullivan would later say, declining to say what Hernandez and his fiancee discussed.
+• Hernandez spoke with Shayanna Jenkins Hernandez, his fiancée and the mother of his child, by telephone that evening, according to Ronald Sullivan, one of his attorneys.
+Telephone hours ended at about 8 p.m., Sullivan would later say.

 • At about 8 p.m., guards locked Hernandez in his cell.

-• Authorities also later said they determined that Hernandez was alone when he hanged himself, as no one had entered the cell until he was found hanged.
+• Authorities also later said they determined that Hernandez was alone when he hanged himself, as no one had entered the cell until he was found.
+Authorities said they later reviewed video surveillance of the G2 cell block from when he entered his cell until he was taken away in an ambulance.
 Authorities also said they found no signs of a struggle after Hernandez’s death.

 Wednesday, April 19, his death:

-• At about 3:03 a.m.
-Hernandez was found hanging from a bedsheet attached to a window in his cell in Unit G-2, the general population housing unit, of the Souza-Baranowski Correctional Center, according to the state Department of Correction.
+• At about 3:03 a.m., a correction officer found Hernandez hanging naked from a bedsheet attached to window bars in his cell, #57, in Unit G-2, the general population housing unit, of the Souza-Baranowski Correctional Center, according to the state Department of Correction.

-“Lifesaving techniques” were attempted on Hernandez and he was taken to UMass Memorial-HealthAlliance Hospital in Leominster, officials said.
+“Lifesaving techniques,” including CPR, were attempted on Hernandez and he was taken by ambulance to UMass Memorial-HealthAlliance Hospital in Leominster, officials said.

+He never regained consciousness.
 At 4:07 a.m., Hernandez was pronounced dead by a physician at the hospital.
-The state medical examiner’s office took custody of Hernandez’s body to conduct an autopsy at its Boston facility.
+The state medical examiner’s office took custody of Hernandez’s body at about 6:30 a.m. and transported the body to its Boston facility to conduct an autopsy.

 In the King James version of the Bible, the notation refers to the following passage: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”